If you're looking for an anti-aging oil that delivers deep hydration and is versatile enough to use on your skin and your hair, well, you’re in luck!

-Another good oil to use in place of Evening Primrose Oil is Cottonseed Oil.
-This oil is also great for leaving skin soft and silky.
+Note: Cottonseed oil is also great for leaving skin soft and silky.
 Keep that in mind when you are making this switch!

 Warnings/Contraindications for Evening Primrose Oil

-It is also a good idea to perform a patch test on your skin to see how it reacts.
+It is also a good idea to perform a patch test on your skin to see how it reacts especially if you have sensitive skin.
 If you have had no adverse reactions after 48 hours, you can try it on your face!

 I hope you enjoyed learning all about the benefits of Evening Primrose Oil benefits for skin!
 Be sure to share and pin this post for later!

 - Wolfgang Gehring, Renate Bopp, Frank Rippke, & Max Gloor.
 (2012).
 Effect of Topically Applied Evening Primrose Oil on Epidermal Barrier Function in Atopic Dermatitis as a Function of Vehicle.
 Arzneimittelforschung, 49. https://doi.org/10.1055/s-0031-1300475